mooonbit/BubbleWrap/README.md

 Put your GB rom into "rom" folder and rename it to "game.gb"
 ### With title-menu in html
 Edit "menu.html" HTML file to your wishes if you want to display a custom menu before starting up the game.
+#### Debug the title-menu
+To debug the App's html you can simply uncomment line 58 in index.js.
+"mainWindow.webContents.openDevTools()"

 ### Without title-menu
 Edit the index.js file in the root folder.
-In line 18 replace "menu.html" with "index.html".
+In line 54 replace "menu.html" with "index.html":
 'mainWindow.loadFile("index.html");'.

 ## Test & Build